 Located in the west of Toronto, Burlington is a quiet city, great for families.
 Moreover, the city of Burlington is known for its low crime and low unemployment.
 This is one of the best affordable places to raise kids.
 In order to move the whole family smoothly to Burlington, you need a reliable and professional moving company.
-Moving to Burlington with Number 1 Movers is the best decision you can make.
+Moving to Burlington with Number 1 Van Lines is the best decision you can make.
 But what neighborhood is the best for you and your family?
 Are you looking for waterfront views or do you want to be closer to the highway?
 To help you choose the right place, we have prepared a guide of top family-friendly neighborhoods in Burlington, so keep on reading.

 Why should you move to one of the top family-friendly neighborhoods in Burlington?

 Moving is already hard enough, but the stress is even higher when you are moving with the whole family to a big city like Burlington.
 Presenting you the best family-friendly neighborhoods in Burlington will help you narrow down the search for your future home.
 Here you will find everything you need to live a happy and fulfilled life with your family.
 There is something for everyone.
 The proximity to Toronto, the great school system, and the endless choice of activities to do with your kids are just some of the reasons why you should move to Burlington.
 Before you book your move with moving companies Burlington, here is a list of family-friendly neighborhoods you should consider: